littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 -Royal Absolutism is incompatible with Feudal Society (because history).
 -Automated World-Commune can be Oligarchic or Democratic.
 -Local News Offices no longer engage in "Boradcasting" (and other typos finally fixed).
--Citizen Crusade available with either Exalted Priesthood or Elected Clergy.
+-Citizen Crusade requires either Exalted Priesthood or Elected Clergy.
 -Republican Directory requires either Enlightened Liberalism or Republicanism.
 -Constitutional Plutocracy, Stakeholder Polity, and Proprietary Franchise now have actual female ruler titles for all you girlbosses out there.
 -For some reason, changed the name of an Easter Egg government you can't get without modding in more than 3 ethic points.
 (Imperial Church of Slaughter is now Apocalyptic Theocracy.)